top of page

 „Conundrum“ Speaking with Joe Hesketh

 I was drawn to develop badass skills, impress everyone, and find a way to make music no one else would ever have done before.
+So, as a human, I felt as good and as valuable as my music was.
+At the moment, it’s all going back to where it came from.

 A photo of KID BE KID